-$$\mu([x]E) = |f(x)|, \tag{1.1}$$
+$$\mu([x]E) = |f(x)|,$$ (1.1)

 This point is beautifully brought out in work by Raf Cluckers; we are very pleased to have his permission to include it here as an Appendix.
 The Appendix contains a complete proof of the rationality results in Section 6 for fixed p which also extends to the analytic case, while avoiding an explicit elimination of imaginaries.
 It might be useful to say a word here about the two proofs.
-Given EI to the geometric sorts, we can represent E as the coset equivalence relation of $\operatorname{GL}n(\mathbb{Z}p)$ .
-In this case we can take the measure in our p-adic integral to be the Haar measure on $\operatorname{GL}n(\mathbb{Z}p)$ , where each class automatically has measure one.
-Equivalently, with respect to the additive Haar measure, we use the explicit factor $1/|\det(M)|$ .
+Given EI to the geometric sorts, we can represent E as the coset equivalence relation of $GL_n(\mathbb{Z}p)$.
+In this case we can take the measure in our p-adic integral to be the Haar measure on $GL_n(\mathbb{Q}p)$, where each class automatically has measure one.
+The density of this measure with respect to (the n^2 -fold Cartesian power of) the additive Haar measure is given by $M \mapsto 1/|\det(M)|$.
 In other words, for this canonical E, the reciprocal of the (additive) Haar measure of any E-class is represented by a definable function.

 In the Appendix, any equivalence relation (D', E') is reduced to one with motivically invertible volumes.
-Indeed there exists a $\emptyset$ -definable $D \subseteq D'$ such that $D \cap e$ has motivically invertible volume for each E'-class e (in particular, with $E = E'|D$ , the natural map $D/E \to D'/E'$ is a bijection).
-This result is valid in the analytic case too, unlike geometric EI in its present formulation (see [38]).
+Indeed there exists an \emptyset -definable $D \subseteq D'$ such that $D \cap e$ has motivically invertible volume for each E'-class e (in particular, with $E = E'|D$, the natural map $D/E \to D'/E'$ is a bijection).
+This result is valid in the analytic case too, unlike geometric EI in its present formulation (see [42]).

 We illustrate the power of Theorem 6.1 by using it to prove rationality results for certain zeta functions of finitely generated nilpotent groups (Theorems 7.2 and 1.5).
-Grunewald, Segal and Smith [35, Sec.
-2] showed that subgroups of p-power index of such a group $\Gamma$ can be parametrized p-adically if $\Gamma$ is also torsion-free.
-More precisely, these subgroups can be interpreted: that is, placed in bijective correspondence with the set of equivalence classes of some definable equivalence relation on a definable subset D of some $\mathbb{Q}p^N$ .
-Let $b_n < \infty$ denote the number of subgroups of $\Gamma$ of index n.
+Grunewald, Segal and Smith [39, Section 2] showed that subgroups of p-power index of such a group Γ can be parametrized p-adically if Γ is also torsion-free.
+More precisely, these subgroups can be interpreted, that is, placed in bijective correspondence with the set of equivalence classes of some definable equivalence relation on a definable subset D of some \mathbb{Q}p^N .
+Let $b_n < \infty$ denote the number of subgroups of Γ of index n.
 Using p-adic integration over D and results of Denef and Macintyre, Grunewald, Segal and Smith showed that the p-local subgroup zeta function $\sum{n=0}^{\infty} b{p^n} t^n$ is a rational function of t, and that the degrees of the numerator and denominator of this rational function are bounded independently of p.
-Du Sautoy and others have calculated subgroup zeta functions explicitly in many cases [28, 30, 65] and studied uniformity questions.
-For instance, du Sautoy and Grunewald proved a uniformity result by showing that the padic integrals that arise in the calculation of subgroup zeta functions fall into a special class they call cone integrals [29].
+Du Sautoy and others have calculated subgroup zeta functions explicitly in many cases [32, 34, 71] and studied uniformity questions.
+For instance, du Sautoy and Grunewald proved a uniformity result by showing that the p-adic integrals that arise in the calculation of subgroup zeta functions fall into a special class they call cone integrals [33].
 See the start of Section 7 for further discussion of uniformity in the context of subgroup zeta functions.